 - MSF’s safety regulations may restrict your freedom of movement or your ability to interact with local communities outside of working hours.
 You may be under curfew and required to remain in the MSF compound when your working day is over.
 It is important to consider these possible restrictions before you apply to MSF.
 People cope in different ways, so it is important to think about how you will manage, particularly if you have difficulty being confined to the same place for long periods of time.

 - Working for MSF is a deeply personal choice; individuals must determine for themselves the level of risk and the circumstances in which they feel comfortable.
-Field workers are briefed about security prior to their departure, and MSF is transparent about the risks involved.
-Prospective field workers can decline a mission if they do not feel comfortable taking the risk of working in a specific context and once on mission, if you feel the risk is too great then you may also ask to return home.
+International Mobile Staff are briefed about security prior to their departure, and MSF is transparent about the risks involved.
+Prospective International Mobile Staff can decline a mission if they do not feel comfortable taking the risk of working in a specific context and once on mission, if you feel the risk is too great then you may also ask to return home.

 Working overseas with MSF means leaving your loved ones behind for a long period.